JayanthiPalanichamy/kubernetes-demo/pod/README.md

    ```

    This command won't end.
 It sets up a proxy so you can browse to the pod.
 This is generally not a good idea, but we're experimenting.
+   - port-forward is very useful for debugging.
+But it is visibly slower than connecting to a pod via a service, and sometimes the command just stop after a couple of minutes.

 5. Open a browser to [http://localhost:3000/](http://localhost:3000/).
 Do you see the site?